 The zoo is wonderful.
 No matter the season, visitors can expect to see a large part of the zoo’s 2,000 animals .
 Winter months will obviously be ideal for those species adapted to colder climates, but sometimes visitors can still catch playful penguins during the summer months as their tanks are temperature-controlled.
 During warmer months visitors will notice the intense heat and humidity of this city, but viewing playful primates, giant turtles, leaf-munching giraffes, big, lazy cats, and the zoo’s intense swamp and reptile exhibit makes it all worth it.

 Tigers, gorillas, and orangutans scatter the Audubon grounds.
 The zoo even has a rare animal exhibit—including white tigers and albino alligators—that can be found year round.
 The zoo is truly a spectacle, catering to all ages, groups or single admission, and has therefore become one of the most popular things to do for both locals and visitors alike.

 Visitors new to the city should not pass this up .
 The zoo will often offer different exhibits or shows throughout the year, but the consistency of the exotic animals and amazing sights continues to bring people back for multiple excursions.
 Beautiful rows of flowers, bushes, greenery, Spanish moss, fountains, and other fun effects scatter the plush land upon which Audubon Zoo sits.

 The zoo is open Tuesday through Sunday.
-Hop on the St. Charles Ave streetcar, only 2 blocks from your Garden District Lodging choice.
-In only a short 1.3 miles you’ll be dropped you off in front of Tulane and Loyola Universities , across the street you’ll find Audubon park.
+Hop on the St. Charles Ave streetcar.
+In only a short 1.3 miles from here, you’ll be dropped you off in front of Tulane and Loyola Universities , across the street you’ll find Audubon park.
 Take a gingerly walk under 200 year old majestic live oaks to the Zoo.
 Do not miss this true New Orleans adventure!